 What Does the TV Viewing Diary Have to do with Design?

 The Nielsen TV Viewing Diary is a survey instrument whose goal is to capture human behavior.
 The behavioral patterns that instruments like these reveal can inform a broad range of design decisions.
 Interviews, surveys, observations, and other data-gathering methods inform the design of airplane seats, pedestrian intersections, cereal boxes, and political campaign logos.
 These instruments have limited value if they can’t collect the “in-betweens” of the ways humans behave.
-In my case, the “in-between” was streaming television content According to Statista, Netflix had 74.76 million subscribers in the fourth quarter of 2015.
-That’s a lot of “in-betweens” if you ask me.but it’s important to remember that people have many “in-betweens” that reach far beyond television watching habits.
+In my case, the “in-between” was streaming television content.
+According to Statista, Netflix had 74.76 million subscribers in the fourth quarter of 2015.
+That’s a lot of “in-betweens” if you ask me but it’s important to remember that people have many “in-betweens” that reach far beyond television watching habits.
 Religious beliefs, gender identification, family structure, work schedules… there are no real “normals” when it comes to people.
-When data-gathering instruments make it impossible record a broad range of human behavior, outcomes are often myopically designed and are of limited value to the people whose needs they are designed to meet.
+When data-gathering instruments make it impossible to record a broad range of human behavior, outcomes are often myopically designed and are of limited value to the people whose needs they are designed to meet.
 It’s important to develop data-gathering instruments that can capture the “in-betweens” because it’s often where the really interesting discoveries happen—this is where unspoken needs are revealed.

 I completed the TV Viewing Diary because I wanted to learn from Nielsen’s data-gathering instrument.
 I did the same thing I ask learners in my classes to do: be curious, assume nothing, learn from experience (and then tweet about it if you’re so inclined).